-If Freud was a marketer, he probably would have said: “SEO is like an iceberg, it floats with one-seventh of its bulk under the water”.
+If Freud was a marketer, he probably would have said: “SEO is like an iceberg, it floats with one-seventh of its bulk under the water.”
 When it comes to website optimization, there’s so much more than meets the eye.
-The way you insert your SEO title or how well you write alt text is important if you want to rank higher on Google.
+After you create a website, the way you insert your SEO title or how well you write alt text is important if you want to rank higher on Google.
 But your success starts with understanding the searcher, their quest to find answers and how their choices ultimately affect your website.
 This is why in this article we’d like to focus on a more psychological approach to SEO.

 Have you been searching for lifeless keywords and inserting them carelessly into your metadata?
 Then maybe it’s time for you to consider getting a shrink for your marketing strategy.
 Below we’ll share some insights that will help you use psychology to your advantage and up your SEO game.

 01. The typology of searches